-Plus, each stroke needs to be just right, as making a mistake in only one stroke of the character can alter its meaning!
+Additionally, each stroke needs to be just right — making a mistake in even just one stroke of the character can alter its meaning.
 The sheer number of characters and strokes that need to be memorized and mastered makes the learning of traditional Chinese characters quite difficult.

 Simplified Chinese Characters

 In the interest of making the writing system more accessible, the Chinese government undertook the creation of a less complicated system of written Chinese — known as Pinyin — in the mid-20th century.
 The reforms focused on drastically reducing the number of strokes needed to form certain characters.

 With the simplified system, one new character element could be used to represent multiple individual character elements of the traditional writing system, for instance.
 This simplifies both the process of writing characters, and of learning Chinese writing since students must memorize fewer character components.

 Based on the Mandarin dialect spoken in and around the city of Beijing, Pinyin was designed to make written Chinese easier to learn and to promote literacy.